bhaddacak/bhaddacak.github.io/_pages/fornirvana.md

 One of the major theses of Karen Armstrong's methodology is that the ultimate reality of all religions is beyond our reason.
 What is beyond our reason is always open to interpretations.
 When we put the ultimate reality into words, reasoning is inevitably used, and what we get is not truth but just a small portion of reality.
 From this perspective, we can describe Nirvana simply by not describing it.
 Either extinction or blissful state is misleading.
 Or even holding it as an ultimate goal is mistaken, because when we set a goal we must desire it first, and once we have a desire we always get off the track.
 So, to bring Nirvana back to Buddhists' concern, we must reframe the concept of Nirvana by putting it out of frame or making it incomprehensible.
 Is it paradoxical?
 Yes, it must be paradoxical to get out of the grip of reasoning.
 To bring Nirvana back, we must understand it as an unintelligible and leave it as such.
 Words can be used to describe it only by means of negation (apophatic), describing by something else that it is not, or it is far better to keep silent.

-## Practice is the only thing we must concern
+## Practice is the only thing we must be concerned

 If we put Nirvana out of our attention, how does Buddhism go then?
 To this point, Karen Armstrong has a message.
 She says "Religion ... was not primarily something that people thought but something they did.
 Its truth was acquired by *practical action*."[^armstrong-action] We will go nowhere, if we only think about Nirvana.
 We must act upon it by following the path, the Noble Eightfold Path.
 And we must have 'faith' first before we start any action.
 But 'faith' does not mean belief in everything we have been told by our tradition.
 For Karen Armstrong, 'faith' is "purely a matter of *commitment* and *practical living*."[^armstrong-faith] Faith is not a kind of belief that is based on our thought and reasoning.
 Faith is our responsibility to our tradition.